You spent $2,000 on ads last month. What did you get back?

 Step 5: Set up automated PPC reporting

-Once tracking works, connect your data sources to a reporting platform like Reporting Ninja.
+Once tracking works, connect your data sources to a reporting platform like Reporting Ninja, a PPC reporting software that automates and visualizes performance data across multiple ad channels.

 Bonus: Set up alerts or data thresholds to flag drops in performance early.